 - DNA is described as a double helix

-- This refers to the three-dimensional shape that DNA molecules form
+- This refers to the three-dimensional shape formed by the twisting of the DNA molecule

 Make sure you can name the different components of a DNA molecule (sugar-phosphate backbone, nucleotide, complementary base pairs, phosphodiester bonds, hydrogen bonds) and make sure you are able to locate these on a diagram.

 You must know how many hydrogen bonds occur between the different base pairs.